TritonDataCenter/node-manta/docs/man/mput.md

   Authenticate using the SSH key described by FINGERPRINT.
 The key must either be in `~/.ssh` or loaded in the SSH agent via `ssh-add`.

+`-m, --md5`
+  When using `--file`, this switch instructs mput to first compute the MD5 of the file and send it in `content-md5`.

 `-q, --quiet`
   Do not display a progress meter.